russ-doucet/russ-doucet/README.md

 - 👋 Hi, I’m @russ-doucet
 - 👀 I’m interested in Algorithm Design, Aritificial Intelligence, and Mathematics!
-- 🌱 I’m currently learning Software Specification, A.I. with search algorithms and Algorithms.
+- 🌱 I’m currently learning Software Specification, Front-End Development with React and Project Management.
 - 💞️ I’m looking to collaborate with other motivated programmers!
 - 📫 How to reach me : russell.doucet@icloud.com